marlenastein/marlenastein.github.io/README.md

 ## Most Streamed Songs on Spotify
 ![Spotify](https://github.com/marlenastein/marlenastein.github.io/blob/main/spotify.png?raw=true)
 This graph demonstrates the top seven most streamed songs on Spotify ever.
 B stands for billion streams.
+These are the most streamed songs on Spotify in the world, not just in the United States.
+All of the 50 most streamed songs on Spotify are in English, which means that people that speak english and/or people from english speaking countries like the United States must use Spotify more than any other non-english speaking country.
+I found my information [here.](https://chartmasters.org/spotify-most-streamed-songs/)

 ## Percentages of Students in Lehigh's Colleges
 ![Percentages](https://raw.githubusercontent.com/marlenastein/marlenastein.github.io/cc8da52e13afc4de316dc64d6cde8e1721b7a07e/Percentages_of_Students_in_Lehigh's_Colleges_Arts_%26_Sciences_Business_Engineering_chartbuilder.svg)